Climate change in New Zealand: Nitrous oxide

-By sector

-Averaging total emissions in New Zealand down to an individual level, each New Zealander contributes about 6,000 kg of carbon dioxide to the atmosphere every year.
-One third of that (2,000 kg) comes from all the food we eat which involves the release of carbon dioxide to produce it; 1,600 kg comes from New Zealanders use of cars and planes for travel; 1,500 kg comes from our use of electricity; the remaining 900 kg comes from other kinds of consumption such as the purchase of clothes.

 Agriculture

 The agriculture industry is responsible for half of all emissions in New Zealand, but contributes less than 7% of the national Gross Domestic Product (GDP).
 In the last ten years there have been modest reductions in emissions from sheep, beef, deer and poultry farms, but these have been offset by a rapid growth in dairy farming which has had the biggest increase in emissions of any single industry.
 In fact, emissions from dairy have risen 27% over the decade such that this industry is now responsible for more emissions than the manufacturing and electricity and gas supply industries combined.

 Food processing

 Dairy giant Fonterra is responsible for 20% of New Zealand's entire greenhouse gas emissions.
 This is largely due to Fonterra's use of coal-powered boilers to dry milk into milk powder.
 Clean energy expert, Michael Liebreich, describes the use of coal for this process as "insane".
 Genesis Energy Limited chief executive, Marc England, said in 2019 that Fonterra is using more coal than Genesis uses at its Huntly power station and should use electricity, which is already 85% renewable, in its milk powder factories.